mayasharma2110/Bookworm/README.md

 * It would be nice to have a search function on the manage books page so admin check if a book exists in the database before adding a new one.

 * It would be good to have the site collect a users date of birth when they register rather than collecting age category directly.
 The site could calculate their age at a given time using this date of birth and the system date to derive age and age category.
 This would be good for instances when a user's age and age category will change over time and it can be automaticaly updated when they make a review.

+* If a book title is updated it would be good to automatically update the book_title variable in the reviews collection to make sure all the reviews should show correctly.
+Similarly if a genre name is updated it would be good to automatically update the genre_name variable in the books collection to make sure all books should show correctly.

 ## Technologies Used